 I’ve been an entrepreneur for years.
 I’ve started, run, marketed and sold businesses and I’ve consulted with many more entrepreneurs along the way.
+Choosing the right marketing strategies is amongst the hardest parts of the business.
+Learning how ringless voicemail works may help you decide if this is right for your business.
 Whether you’re a brand new entrepreneur or one with years of experience, these tips should be of value.

 Valuable Tips for Entrepreneurs

 1. Coming up with an idea is the most fun; executing it…not so much.
 The idea is about 1% of the overall business but execution is about 99%.
 In other words, the day to day work is where success lies.

 2. Most people just think about how great their idea is.
 They don’t think about how they will let people know about their great idea.
 Figure out how you’re going to market your business, and to whom (Who’s your audience?), before you spend too much time or money on your idea.

 3. Take criticism.
 Talk to people about your idea, show them what it does or how it works.
 Listen to what they have to say.
 You will not like everything you hear, or incorporate all of the suggested changes, additions, deletions or comments, but it’s all valuable.

 4. Being an entrepreneur is not a get-rich-quick-scheme.
 Most businesses are not overnight successes.
 The best way to succeed, and make money, is to work the business, everyday, for a long time.
 Even if your business is viable, you may not break even for three or four years.
 It may take even longer to show a profit.